Does your website say “Not Secure” in the address bar?

-In October 2017, Google started showing an error message for any website that has a contact form but no SSL certificate, and for any website that is viewed “Incognito” without one.
-Now they’re taking that a step further.
+Google started showing a “Not Secure” error message back in October 2017 for any web page that has a contact form but no SSL certificate, as well as for any website that is viewed “Incognito” without one.
+They’ve since taken that a step further.

 Many SEO-conscious companies have avoided transitioning to https simply because of the potential impact it could have on their website’s search engine rankings.
 There was a time that this was true, however, Google has made it clear that they will not punish a website for redirecting from http to https.